Thank you for reading our post, please rate this article at the end.

 Let’s begin without further ado!

-Before we move on to our top 8 of the best travel trailers under $5,000, we think it is important that you know how we picked them.
+Before we move on to our top 8 best travel trailers under $5,000, we want you to know how we picked them.

-We chose RVs based on their pricing information provided by J D Power RVs.
-Another option would be to research used RV marketplaces and base our top on their listings, but since offers come and go quickly, we decided to go for the NADA Guides that offer ready data based on market prices.
+We chose RVs based on the pricing information provided by J.D.
+Power.
+Another option would be to research used RV marketplaces and establish our top position on their listings, but since offers come and go quickly, we decided to go with the NADA Guides, which provide ready data based on market prices.

-- The suggested list price of RVs, which is the approximate value of the unit when it was brand-new.
+- The suggested list price for RVs was the unit’s approximate value when it was brand new.

 - A low retail value for units with extensive wear and tear.

-Selecting RVs for the overview, we aimed at picking not too old models.
+When selecting RVs for the overview, we aimed to pick models that were not too old.
 The oldest RV on our top was produced in 2011, which is reasonably old.
-These RVs are decently equipped and should allow you to relatively easily upgrade them so that they meet modern standards.
+These RVs are decently equipped and should allow you to upgrade them to meet modern standards quickly.

-Since under $5,000 is very cheap for RVs, we chose to overview specifically cheap floorplans rather than the entire RV line which that floorplan is a part of.
-That’s because prices can vary significantly within an RV line from floorplan to floorplan.
+Since prices under $5,000 are very low for RVs, we chose to review only the most affordable floor plans rather than the entire RV line.
+That’s because prices vary significantly from floorplan to floorplan within an RV line.

-The average retail price of the RVs picked for overview was $5,350-5,360, with the low retail being $4,450.
-The prices are base for RVs with no options.
+The average retail price of the RVs selected for the overview was $5,350-$5,360, with the lowest retail price at $4,450.
+The prices are based on RVs with no options.

-You will notice that the RVs on our list are priced very closely, which may mean that they all were at their scrap values – which basically is the value of their components with no markup – as of June 2019.
+You will notice that the RVs on our list are priced very closely, which may mean that they all were at their scrap values – the value of their components with no markup.

-Given NADA’s price listing rules, if you go for an RV that costs less than its average value, expect to spend additional money on repairs and upgrades.
+Given NADA’s price-listing rules, if you choose an RV priced below its average value, you can expect to spend more on repairs and upgrades.

-We decided not to go cheaper and 100% under $5,000 since it would force us to go further back in time.
-There are RVs that today cost around $4,000 on average, but these were mostly made in the past decade, which we think is too old.
+We decided not to go cheaper and 100% under $5,000, since it would force us to go further back in time.
+There are RVs that cost around $4,000 today, but most were made in the past decade, which we think is too old.

-The figures and amenity info you will see below were taken from the NADA guides, so there may be some variations in actual RVs sold.
-Besides, keep in mind that the availability of these RVs may vary, and you may not be able to find one or another model.
+The figures and amenity information below were taken from the NADA guides, so there may be variations in actual RV sales.
+Keep in mind that the availability of these RVs may vary, and you may not be able to find a particular model.

-Lastly, keep in mind that the images provided on the RVs NADA pages may not correspond to the specific floorplan overviewed.
-In some cases, NADA posts the image of not the specific model but of the top model in that RV line.
+Lastly, remember that the images on the RVs’ NADA pages may not match the specific floor plan shown.
+In some cases, NADA posts an image of the top model in that RV line, not the specific model.

 Best used travel trailers under $5,000: